CLI Conventions

 By PDB file

---selected-resn takes residue IDs, not names
+--selected-resn takes residue IDs (not names)

 Warning

---selected-resn accepts residue IDs, not names.
-Despite its name, the --selected-resn flag (on extract and all) accepts residue IDs (colon-separated integers with optional chains/insertion codes, e.g. A:123A), not 3-letter residue names.
+--selected-resn (on extract and all) accepts residue IDs, not names — colon-separated integers with optional chains / insertion codes (e.g. A:123A).
 Passing residue-name tokens (e.g. 'TYR,GLU') raises ValueError("Invalid residue specifier 'TYR'.
 Use '123', '123A', 'A:123', or 'A:123A'.").
-Use -c/--center 'GPP,SAM' if you want residue-name-based substrate selection.
-See the extract CLI options table for the canonical description.
+Use -c/--center 'GPP,SAM' for residue-name selection.
+Canonical description on the extract page.

-Charge Specification
+Charge specification

-4. .gjf template metadata
+4. .gjf template metadata.

-Step 2 (extraction-based charge derivation) only fires for commands like all that take -c/--center.
-For standalone subcommands such as opt/tsopt/freq, or when -c is omitted, extraction is skipped and resolution becomes 1 3 4 5.
+For per-stage subcommands (opt / tsopt / freq …) or when -c is omitted, extraction is skipped and resolution becomes 1 3 4 5.
+Ligand-derived charge is attempted before .gjf metadata fallback.

 Tip